 - Residents will graduate with a Musculoskeletal Physical Therapy Certificate from Arcadia and be prepared to sit for the orthopaedic clinical specialization examination offered by the American Physical Therapy Association’s Board of Physical Therapy Specialties.

 The mission of the Arcadia University Orthopaedic Residency is to develop and produce expert physical therapists who provide best practice using evidence in the examination, evaluation, diagnosis, prognosis, intervention, and outcome of musculoskeletal conditions.
-Graduates of the residency will demonstrate orthopaedic competency in compliance with the Description of Specialty Practice and Description of Residency Practice in Orthopaedics as described by the American Board of Physical Therapy Specialties (ABPTS).
+Graduates of the residency will demonstrate orthopaedic competency in compliance with the Description of Residency Practice in Orthopaedics as described by the American Board of Physical Therapy Specialties (ABPTS).
 This planned program of post-professional clinical and didactic education is structured to advance the knowledge and skills of the physical therapist in musculoskeletal content.
-The program will work to guide and promote growth of physical therapy residents and faculty in orthopaedics through on-going continuous improvement and strategic initiatives.
-The residency will provide sufficient content, knowledge and skills to prepare students to sit for the orthopaedic clinical specialization examination offered by the American Physical Therapy Association’s Board of Physical Therapy Specialties.
+This program is designed to provide sufficient content, knowledge and skills to prepare students to sit for the orthopaedic clinical specialization examination offered by the American Physical Therapy Association’s Board of Physical Therapy Specialties.

 The didactic component of the program consists of six 2-credit courses.
 Two courses deal with general concepts relevant to the management of all musculoskeletal conditions.
 The remaining four courses are specific to certain regions of the body, and each includes relevant anatomy, biomechanics, imaging, medical screening as well as current best evidence related to examination and intervention with emphasis on the most prevalent conditions for each region.
 The regional course content includes a laboratory component for development of manual skills.